Ykulkarni-ops/Dijkastra-for-point-robot/README.md

 	1. Make sure that both the files dij.py and dijkastra.py are in same folder
 	2. Open terminal in the code folder
 	3. Type python dij.py or python3 dij.py
+- The blue part indicates the explored nodes
+- the green part indicates the unexplored nodes

 To view results:
 - After the program is run the file dijkastraalgo.avi will be generated